godotengine/godot-docs/tutorials/3d/using_multi_mesh_instance.rst

 Random Rotation
 +++++++++++++++
-Randomizing the rotation around the mesh up axis of the source mesh.
+Randomizing the rotation around the up axis of the source mesh.

 Random Tilt
 +++++++++++